310mc/https-310mc.github.io-tl/source/_posts/christmas_live/line_to_line.md

 ## Translation Notes

 [^1]: StarFes is a Yumenosaki Academy DreamFes that happens on Christmas, while SS is a huge-scaled event that happens at the end of the year, with units representing their respective school/agency participating.
 Trickstar acts as the Yumenosaki Academy’s representative in SS.
 [^2]: Takoyaki (lit. fried octopus) are ball-shaped and cooked in molded pans, and typically are filled with minced octopus and other ingredients.
-They're typically served in plates of 4-8, so they're very splittable.
+They’re typically served in plates of 4-8, so they’re very splittable.
 [^3]: In Japanese, the name is <em>ibu-ibu-raibu</em>, each word ending with <em>bu</em>, hence Shinobu’s comment on it.
 [^4]: This is referring to Valkyrie.
 You can learn more about this in Star Festival, Holy Knights 2 and 3.
 Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
 [^5]: Chiaki says something similar to Tetora a year later, in <a href="/motor_show/epilogue/" target="_blank">Motor Show, Epilogue 3</a>.
 [^6]: He’s singing the lyrics from <em>kiyoshi kono yoru</em>, also known as Silent Night.